STAUNTON-AUGUSTA FAMILY YMCA

 NEWSLETTER

-OCTOBER 2025
+NOVEMBER 2025

 Are you required to take a Minimum Distribution from your retirement account?
 You can use these funds to benefit the community by making a donation to the STAUNTON- AUGUSTA FAMILY YMCA or COMMUNITY CHILD CARE.
 Check in with your financial advisor or ask SAYMCA Executive Director Josh Cole for more information about how to maximize your giving potential.